gvwilson/sdxpy/src/db/index.md

 Saving a block is mostly a matter of bookkeeping at this point.
 Given the record,
-we figure out which block it does in, save it, pack the block, and write the result to a file:
+we figure out which block it belongs in, save it, pack the block, and write the result to a file: